abcwcm/shah_NEST2025/README.md

 ## DATA ANALYSIS

+Immunofluorescence intensity values were extracted from TIFF images using HALO software for selected ROIs.
+Mean nuclear intensity values were used for the protein markers FOXP3, PCNA, PAX5, and MKI67, while mean cytoplasmic intensity values were used for the remaining markers.
+This produced one table per **Sample_name**, from which we proceeded as follows:

 - **Step 1: QC, normalization and probes poisitivity assesment**.
 From single cell intensity values, exclude cells with the lowest 2% of Area and 2% of DAPI signal.
 Then for each ROI/probe, generate a binary expression matrix following the 6σ approach.
 [QC](https://github.com/abcwcm/shah_NEST2025/blob/main/scripts/qc_binary_NEST2-04_tumor_internal.ipynb).
 We will run this script for each sample_name/ROI of interest.
 - **Step 2: cell annotation**.
 Using the binary matrix, annotate cells on the positivity of certain markers (probes), and the negativity of the rest of the markers.
 In a second round of annotation, use VIMENTIN, Podoplanin and SMA probes as neutral probes, so any of the cells can be positive for them. [cell_typing](https://github.com/abcwcm/shah_NEST2025/blob/main/scripts/annotation_NEST2-04_tumor_internal.Rmd).
 We will run this script for each sample_name/ROI of interest.